troyswanson/troyswanson.github.io/_posts/2013-09-25-close-to-production.md

 One of my favorite tools that I am finding any excuse to play with is [Travis CI](http://travis-ci.org/).
 If you're not familiar with it, it's a continous integration service that integrates directly with GitHub.
 Any time a new commit is pushed to a repo that it is watching, a new worker instance is created and a configuration is run.
 You are able to specify commands in the configuration file and the worker process will just run them.
 And it's free.

-Next, drop some configuration stuff into a `.travis.yml` file:
+To get Travis started, drop some configuration stuff into a `.travis.yml` file:

 ```yaml
 language: ruby